Analytic test configurations and geodesic rays: Introduction

-where $\Omega = \pi^* \omega_0 + dd^c \Phi$ and $\omega_0$ is the curvature of the initial metric.
-A curve of locally bounded positive metrics is said to be a \emph{weak geodesic} if it solves \eqref{geodesicMA} in sense of currents.
+A curve $(\phi_t)_{t\in I}$ of locally bounded (not necessarily smooth) plurisubharmonic potentials given by $\Phi = \Phi(x,w)$ is said to be a \emph{weak geodesic} if $dd^c\Phi$ is positive and solves \eqref{geodesicMA} in the sense of currents.
+When $I=[0,\infty)$ (so $A$ is the punctured unit disc) we say that $\phi_t$ is a \emph{weak geodesic ray}.